glowreeyah/ror-social-scaffold/README.md

 - Ruby v2.7.0
 - Ruby on Rails v5.2.4.2

+> In this project, we designed an [ERD diagram](https://github.com/glowreeyah/ror-social-scaffold/blob/feature/milestone1/docs/ERD%20.pdf) which visually displays the database schema and structure.

 ## Getting Started

 To get a local copy up and running follow these simple example steps.